The-Login/DNS-Reset-Checker/README.md

 Tools to assess the DNS security of web applications.
 ## Background
 ### DNS security of web applications?
 What?
-As recently discovered in my diploma thesis, some web applications have a vulnerable DNS name resolution.
-Functionalities that rely on the DNS can therefore be attacked.
+The DNS is a central part of many functionalities of a web application.
 This includes sending **e-mails**.
-If a web application has a "Forgot password?" feature, password reset URLs are most likely sent via **e-mail**. **See the problem?**
-A successful attack on the DNS name resolution of a web application can therefore lead to the takover of user accounts.
+If a web application wants to send an e-mail, the e-mail domain first needs to be resolved to an IP address.
+This is done via a DNS name resolution.
+**But what happens, if this DNS name resolution is vulnerable?**
+In this case, an attacker could manipulate the resolution of the e-mail domain.
+This furthermore means, that e-mails can be redirected to an attacker e-mail server, instead of the actual e-mail server.
 This concept is summarized in the following image:
 ![DNS 5(1)_2](https://user-images.githubusercontent.com/84237895/118402283-8559ac80-b669-11eb-962a-6e96e4e97b4c.jpg)

+### An attacker can receive e-mails, so what?
+Among newsletters and account notifications there is one functionality that almost always uses e-mails:
+The "Forgot password?" feature.
+A successful attack on the DNS name resolution of a web application can therefore lead to the takover of user accounts.
+This attack concept is not new and has already been discussed back in 2008 when Dan Kaminsky "broke" the DNS.
+However, as recently discovered in my diploma thesis, some web applications still have a vulnerable DNS name resolution.
 Now, to check for vulnerabilities in the DNS name resolution of a webapplication, the **DNS Reset Checker** comes into play.

 *A more in-depth look at the DNS security of web applications and the inner workings of the DNS Reset Checker can be found [here](https://sec-consult.com).*